Skip to content

 Deploying the stack#

-Whenever you are satisfied with your input values, just click on "Continue" and then in "Create deployment".
-Now it will validate the deployment and create all the resources.
-Wait about 5 to 10 minutes to let the instance install OpenVidu.
+When you are satisfied with your input values, click "Continue" and then "Create deployment".
+The deployment will be validated and all resources will be created.
+Wait around 5 to 10 minutes for the instance to install OpenVidu.

 Warning

-In case of failure, check the cloud build logs that appears on the top of the screen and redeploy with the changes that are causing the deployment to fail, if it keeps failing contact us.
+In case of failure, check the Cloud Build logs that appear at the top of the screen and redeploy after applying the required changes.
+If the issue is related to an API, delete the deployment and create a new one.
+If it keeps failing, contact us.

 Google Cloud Platform input variables